yoasyo25/career-development-curriculum/module_two/teamwork_and_strengths.md

 * Whole Group Debrief (5 mins)
 * Final Reflection (7 mins)

+### Objectives:

+* Describe how you use your strengths in teams
+* Describe how you might adapt your strengths according to team dynamics
+* Discuss how to leverage each others' strengths to work even more effectively in your project

 ### Opening

-Building off of Johari Windows by understanding our strengths as team members a little better

-First, reflect on your StrengthsFinder strengths again; individual reflection; but also fun icebreaker could be to find people who have the same strengths?
-(I don't know those though since I didn't ask for submissions...)
-Then pair up with former teammate -- describe strengths and ask for where they've seen it Agile Manifesto -- finish out the mod strong going back to the
+Module Two has been focused on honing your teamwork skills in different ways with an emphasis on communication and feedback.
+In Feedback III, you reflected on how others see you.
+Today, you'll build off those reflections to discuss your strengths as team members.

 ### Individual Reflections
-Reflect on your StrenghthsFinder results.
-How have you changed since you started at Turing?....How have your strengths helped you??

-interacting with partners and teams.
+Reflect on how your StrengthsFinder strengths have helped you worked with pairs and teams.

 **Write:**

+* How have you changed since you started at Turing?
+How have your strengths helped you in that progress?
-* How do I feel like I have used my strengths when I've paired with others?
+* How do you feel like you have used your strengths when you've paired with others?
-* How could I utilize these strengths more?
+* How could you utilize these strengths more?
-* What gets in my way or keeps me from fully using my strengths?
+* What gets in your way or keeps your from fully using your strengths?

 ### Pair & Share: Inquiry
 Pair up with a former team member.
-Describe a few of your strengths to each other
+Describe a few of your strengths to each other.

 * Have you seen me express these strengths?
 If so, how?
 * What advice do you have on how I could express this strength more?